-- in relation to a provisional parish, the person licensed thereto as curate-in-charge, and - (b) in relation to any other parish, the person licensed thereto as rector, and - (c) except in rule 3.19(1), in the absence or incapacity of a person referred to in paragraph (a) or (b) or during any vacancy in office of the curate-in-charge or rector, the person appointed under rule 9.7 for the time being to exercise all or any of the functions of the curate-incharge or rector, to the extent to which those functions are properly exercisable in accordance with his licence or other authority.
+- in relation to a provisional parish, the person licensed thereto as curatein-charge, and - (b) in relation to any other parish, the person licensed thereto as rector, and - (c) except in rule 3.19(1), in the absence or incapacity of a person referred to in paragraph (a) or (b) or during any vacancy in office of the curate-incharge or rector, the person appointed under rule 9.7 for the time being to exercise all or any of the functions of the curate-in-charge or rector, to the extent to which those functions are properly exercisable in accordance with his licence or other authority.

-non-occasional use means the use of a church on more than 3 occasions in any 12 month period.
+non-occasional use means the use of a church or other real property on more than 3 occasions in any 12 month period.